Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 A typical solution to this problem is to provide a software SDK, that is, a library that takes care of serializing the requests into JSON and deserializing the responses from JSON.
-Roughly speaking, this is the approach taken in @Type.
+Roughly speaking, this is the approach taken in Hotmoka.
-More precisely, as this section will show, we can forget about the details of the JSON serialization and deserialization of requests and responses and only program against the `Node` interface, by using an adaptor of a published @Type service into a `Node`.
-This adaptor is called a _remote_ @Type node.
+More precisely, as this section will show, we can forget about the details of the JSON serialization and deserialization of requests and responses and only program against the `Node` interface, by using an adaptor of a published Hotmoka service into a `Node`.
+This adaptor is called a _remote_ Hotmoka node.

 We have used remote nodes from the very beginning of this tutorial.
-Namely, if you go back to [Installation of the Jar in a @Type Node](#installation-of-the-jar-in-a-@type-node), you will see that we have built a @Type node from a remote service:
+Namely, if you go back to [Installation of the Jar in a Hotmoka Node](#installation-of-the-jar-in-a-hotmoka-node), you will see that we have built a Hotmoka node from a remote service:

 ```java
 try (var node = RemoteNodes.of(URI.create("@server"), 20000)) {
   ...
 }
 ```
-The `RemoteNodes.of(...)` method adapts a remote service into a @Type node, so that we can call all methods of that (Figure @fig:node_hierarchy).
+The `RemoteNodes.of(...)` method adapts a remote service into a Hotmoka node, so that we can call all methods of that (Figure @fig:node_hierarchy).
 The `20000` is the timeout, in milliseconds, for connecting to the service and for the methods called on the remote node.

 ### Creating Sentry Nodes

-We have seen that a `Node` can be published as a @Type service: on a machine `my.validator.com` we can execute:
+We have seen that a `Node` can be published as a Hotmoka service: on a machine `my.validator.com` we can execute:

 ```java